frankkn/PythonRoad/OJ/readme.md

 ### Introduction to Programming in Python (11120CS135800)

-> Problem database for Introduction to Programming in Python
+> Problem database for Introduction to Programming in Python.
 > All codes are written in Python.

 ## Link